RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 ## H. Preparation Setup

 ## I. Final Demonstration
+**Dr. Daniel M. Aukes**, our project advisor, has expressed an interest to mentor us and provide access to specialized hardware tools.
+Dr. Aukes' expertise will be critical in ensuring that the project's technical issues are appropriately addressed.
+Additional resources, such as lab access and advanced simulation tools, were approved as necessary to support our experimental setting.
+In return, Prof. Aukes

 ## J. Impact

 ## K. Advising

+# Timeline

 Possemque suos dumque.
 Deum recta rogantem, inquinat facta gigantas; ego nisi mea.
 Nec tamen quae gravem, potens, [cognoscendo scripta](http://vidit-lumine.io/sinusdeum). *Nihil ventis Aeneae* probat.